AWGL/trio-panels/README.md

 ---

+## SOP

+- Once the clinical scientist/ clinician has decided the panel(s) that they will apply, they will email the bioinformatics department requesting that the panel is applied to the report.

+- If you need to make a BED file from PanelApp, see the 'Creating a PanelApp BED file' section before continuing.

+**Note: Second checking BED files.**
+All new BED files must be double checked by a scientist before being used for reporting; BED files are outputted into the ```panelapp_bed_files``` folder.
+Once the file has been checked, it should be copied into the ```validated_bed_files``` folder.

+- If you have the necessary BED files, follow the instructions in the 'Applying a panel to the trio variant report' section to apply the panel.

+- Once the script has run, let the scientist know that the results are ready.

+---

 ## Applying a panel to the trio variant report

 This script applies one or more BED file to the trio analysis variant report.